adinaclaudia/k8s-workshop/ingress/ingress.md

 $ kubectl get ing

-# Go to https://<ingressIP>/testpath in the browser
+# Go to https://<nginx-ingress-controller-IP>/testpath in the browser
 ```

-aws eks --profile eks describe-cluster --name eks-test

 ### TLS
 You can secure an Ingress by specifying a secret that contains a TLS private key and certificate.
 Currently the Ingress only supports a single TLS port, 443, and assumes TLS termination.
 You can integrate with [kube-lego](https://github.com/jetstack/kube-lego) that creates and renewes TLS certificates automatically for ingress rules.